‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 Bold and the Beautiful day-by-day spoilers for the week of April 30 reveal that Bill (Don Diamont) will sink to new lows as he manipulates those around him.
-Using Wyatt (Darin Brooks) and Justin (Aaron D. Spears], Bill spins just enough truth into a web of lies so that his innocent victims find themselves caught up in feelings of hurt and deceit.
+Using Wyatt (Darin Brooks) and Justin (Aaron D. Spears), Bill spins just enough truth into a web of lies so that his innocent victims find themselves caught up in feelings of hurt and deceit.
 Bold and the Beautiful spoilers, via She Knows Soaps, also promise some Katie and Wyatt action for all “Watie” fans.

 Monday, April 30